What is a SIPOC (suppliers, inputs, process, outputs, customers) diagram?

 Benefits of a SIPOC diagram

-A few benefits of using a SIPOC diagram are:
+A few benefits of using a SIPOC diagram include the following:

 - Increases transparency across an organization.